Sunday Morning

 In addition to corporate worship, there are several ways we are formed as disciples on Sunday mornings.
 This formation time begins following the worship service (and coffee and fellowship time) at 11am, and lasts until 11:45 am.
 Scroll down the page for details about each formation offering.

-• Youth and Adult Bible Study (6th grade and older)
+• Youth and Adult Bible Study/Formation Class (6th grade and older)

 • The Biblical Worldview Class (6th grade and older, Fall Only)